-- Reserve adequate space for non-motorized modes Research agenda on all roads where they are present. - · Notification and enforcement of mandatory use of helmet and daytime headlights by two-wheeler riders. - Traffic calming in urban areas and on rural highways passing through towns and villages. - Construction of service lanes along all 4-lane highways and expressways for use by low-speed and non-motorised traffic. - · Removal of raised medians on intercity highways and replacement with steel guard rails or wire rope barriers. - Modern knowledge regarding pre-hospital care should be made widely available with training of specialists in trauma care in the hospital setting.
+- Reserve adequate space for non-motorized modes on all roads where they are present. - Notification and enforcement of mandatory use of helmet and daytime headlights by twowheeler riders. - Traffic calming in urban areas and on rural highways passing through towns and villages. - Construction of service lanes along all 4-lane highways and expressways for use by low-speed and non-motorised traffic. - Removal of raised medians on intercity highways and replacement with steel guard rails or wire rope barriers. - Modern knowledge regarding pre-hospital care should be made widely available with training of specialists in trauma care in the hospital setting. - Research agenda - Development of street designs and traffic-calming measures that suit mixed traffic with a high proportion of motorcycles and non-motorized modes. - Highway design with adequate and safe facilities for slow traffic. - Pedestrian impact standards for buses and trucks. - Evaluation of policing techniques to minimize cost and maximize effectiveness. - Effectiveness of pre-hospital care measures. - Traffic calming measures for mixed traffic streams including high proportion of motorised two-wheelers. - Establish National Board/Agency for Road Safety - Establish a special central department for coding and recording all fatal crash data.
+The data so collected should be anonymised and made available publicly for analysis. - Establish safety departments within operating agencies.

-- - o Development of street designs and trafficcalming measures that suit mixed traffic with a high proportion of motorcycles and non-motorized modes. - o Highway design with adequate and safe facilities for slow traffic. - o Pedestrian impact standards for buses & trucks. - o Evaluation of policing techniques to minimize cost and maximize effectiveness. - o Effectiveness of pre-hospital care measures. - o Traffic calming measures for mixed traffic streams including high proportion of motorised two-wheelers. - Establish National Board/Agency for Road Safety - Establish a special central department for coding and recording all fatal crash data.
-The data so collected should be anonymised and made available publicly for analysis. - Establish safety departments within operating agencies. - Establish multidisciplinary safety research centres at academic institutions.
+• Establish multidisciplinary safety research centres at academic institutions.